Civilian shot dead by terrorists in Pulwama

 Also Read | Special Police Officer shot dead in Shopian

-Wani succumbed to injuries while he was being taken to a hospital, the official said.

-Police have cordoned off the area and a hunt has been launched to nab the assailants, he said.
+Wani succumbed to injuries on the way to a hospital, the official said.
+Police have cordoned off the area and a hunt has been launched to nab the assailants, he also said.